jpradas1/OpenCV/opencv_cpp/README.md

 ## Tutorial 02: bilateralFilter, GaussianBlur, medianBlur

 In this tutorial let's apply some filter on images and discuss the properties of the following filters.
+[Image Filtering OpenCV](https://docs.opencv.org/4.3.0/d4/d86/group__imgproc__filter.html)

 ```cpp
 #include <opencv2/highgui.hpp>